 Freshdesk

 Freshdesk is a useful integration for your Customer Support Team, offering you tools and features that help you manage tickets from customers and provide them with support and advice.
-Integrating Freshdesk with Bloomreach Engagement will allow you to pass events relating to customer support tickets from Freshdesk to Engagement and customer updates from Engagements to Freshdesk.
+Integrating Freshdesk with Bloomreach will allow you to pass customer support ticket events from Freshdesk to Bloomreach and customer updates from Bloomreach to Freshdesk.

 Prerequisites

-• Freshdesk account with admin permissions (to create webhooks/triggers)
+- Freshdesk account with admin permission (to create webhooks/triggers)

-2. Select some criteria for triggering the automation according to your needs.
-See the example in the picture below if you are using this to notify Bloomreach Engagement when a customer has a support ticket open.
+- The example in the picture below will notify Bloomreach when a customer has a support ticket open.

-2. Configure the webhook to call the Bloomreach Engagement Add Event API Endpoint.
-Use custom headers in the webhook to add your Authorization.
+- Configure the webhook to call the Bloomreach Add Event API Endpoint.
+Use Custom headers in the webhook to add your Authorization.

-• You can use a public API group key from Bloomreach Engagement.
+- You can use a public API group key from Bloomreach.

 {